Moon striped mouse

 The moon striped mouse or Ruwenzori hybomys (Hybomys lunaris) is a species of rodent in the family Muridae.

 It is found in Democratic Republic of the Congo, Rwanda, and Uganda.

 Its natural habitat is subtropical or tropical moist montane forests.

 It is threatened by habitat loss.

 Description

-The moon striped mouse ranges from 10 to 16 centimeters (4-6.4 inches) in body length, with a tail length of 7–13.5 centimeters (2.8-5.4 inches).
-It weighs 30-70 grams (1-2.5 ounces).
+The moon striped mouse ranges from 10 to 16 cm in body length, with a tail length of 7–13.5 cm.
+It weighs 30–70 g.

 Diet

 The moon striped mouse feeds on a wide array of food, including insects, fruits, and seeds.

 Reproduction

 The moon striped mouse has a gestation period of 28–29 days, and gives birth to 2-3 young.